Brazil polls facing Bolsonaro backlash after election miss - NewsBreak

 WASHINGTON, Oct 17 (Reuters) - The Biden administration plans to sell more oil from the U.S. Strategic Petroleum Reserve in a bid to dampen fuel prices before next month's congressional elections, according to three sources familiar with the matter.

-Biden pledges to codify abortion rights if Democrats win midterms: ‘I’ll sign it in January’ – live
+Biden pledges to codify abortion rights if Democrats win midterms: ‘I’ll sign it in January’ – as it happened

 Biden midterms - live: President pledges to codify Roe v Wade if Democrats keep Congress